 Profiles of Virginia, 5th Edition, by Grey House Publishing used the photo Colonial Palace on its cover.
 The book is a contains government and census statistics, detailed demographic and statistical data, from on every county and place within the state of Virginia.
 The photo was taken in June of 2016 at Colonial Williamsburg in Virginia.

 Strawberry Slices appeared in the December 2017 Everyday Objects book by Gurushots (page 99).
-This was shot by light painting, in a darkened room and shining a light in different areas and combining photos.
+This was shot by light painting, shooting in a darkened room and shining a light in different areas and taking many photos, then combining the photos.
 I may do more of this in the future...

 Autumn in DC was on the cover of Where Traveler Magazine in October 2019.
 This was my very first photo of the US Supreme Court Building in Washington, DC and I wish I had taken more...
 Loved our time in Washington, DC but as far as my favorite season it's a toss up between fall and the cherry blossoms.
 Virginia becomes a magical place during either of those times.